 While there are many positive effects of cannabis, there are some potential side effects to keep in mind, especially if this is your first time.

-One notable side effect is digestive issues, which can manifest a variety of different symptoms that impact the gastrointestinal tract.
+One notable side effect is digestive issues, which can manifest various symptoms that impact the gastrointestinal tract.

 • abdominal pain